-The Idiot´s Guide To Peptides
+The Beginner´s Guide To Peptides

 What is a peptide?

 A peptide is a little piece of protein, essentially- small chains of amino acids.
-Peptides are named according to how many amino acids they are made up of- dipeptides have two, pentapeptides have five and so on.
-Peptides have many functions in the body and some of them are active in the skin.
+Peptides are named according to how many amino acids they are made up of- dipeptides have two, pentapeptides have five, and so on.
+Peptides have many functions in the body, and some of them are active in the skin.
 These skin peptides link with receptors in the skin cells and cause a change in the way the cell acts.